Chappellm18/codebuddy/readme.md

 Java - I like it thats why
 Java swing - for the gui
-python or c - depends on how getting selected text works html - small localhost page for settings
+python  - to open website of selected text html - small localhost page for settings

 # Ideas